 5 Stages of Feline Pregnancy

 There are roughly 5 cat stages of pregnancy.
-The first stage is when a cat goes into heat.
+The first stage is when a cat goes into feline estrus (also known as heat).
+This is a cat’s fertile period.
 Cats can go into heat and breed as early as 5 to 6 months old.
+Although a cat’s breeding season is technically year around, the western hemisphere breeding season is typically regarded as happening between March and September.
 Interestingly, a cat can have a litter of kittens from more than one father.
 It just depends on how many male cats your girl has mated with.

 Once a cat mates and the egg is fertilized, they enter the 2nd stage of their feline pregnancy.
 This is where your cat will begin to show signs of being pregnant.
 Signs a cat is pregnant includes loss of appetite, weight gain, and possibly little lumps you can feel which are the kittens developing in her stomach.